AliChoukatli/CyberShield-Enterprise/05_Zero_Trust_&_Security_Hardening/Documentation/06_LAPS_Intune.md

 ## 🎯 Objective

-This guide aims to provide a comprehensive, step-by-step approach to deploying and managing Local Administrator Password Solution (LAPS) using Microsoft Intune.
-You will learn how to:
+This guide explains how to deploy and manage Local Administrator Password Solution (LAPS) with Microsoft Intune.
+You will learn to:

-- Create and deploy a local administrator account (`LAPS_Admin`) on managed Windows devices.
+- Create and deploy a local admin account on Windows devices.
-- Configure Intune policies to automatically rotate and securely store local admin passwords in Azure AD.
+- Set up Intune policies to rotate and securely store passwords in Azure AD.
-- Verify deployment and retrieve passwords securely.
+- Verify deployment and safely retrieve passwords.
-- Limit access to password retrieval to authorized roles only.
+- Restrict password access to authorized users only.

-By following this guide, you will strengthen your organization’s endpoint security and reduce risks associated with shared or static local administrator passwords.
+Following this guide helps improve endpoint security and reduce risks from shared or static local admin passwords.

 ---